Top 3 Ways to Help Teachers Reconnect with Their Why

 Throughout the course of the pandemic, we learned just how resilient teachers are.
 In an instant, their entire profession changed and they had no choice but to adapt and keep going.
 Now, nearly three years later, it's no surprise that teachers are extremely burnt out.
 In fact, over 50 percent of educators are thinking about leaving the profession earlier than they had planned.

-With the new school year quickly approaching, helping teachers to reconnect with their why is essential.
 The reason a teacher becomes a teacher isn’t always the same reason that keeps them teaching.
 As teachers become more seasoned in their content and connect with a variety of students, families, and colleagues, the why sometimes changes — it becomes deeper and wider.
 Hardships like staffing shortages, budget cuts, and the wear and tear of a global pandemic can obscure the why and make it difficult to find at a time when teachers need it most.
 In order for schools to recruit and retain highly qualified teachers, they must provide them with the very best support.

 Help Teachers Reconnect With Their “Why”